The Serious Side Effects of Long-Term Opioid Use

 In general, experts advise that in the treatment of chronic pain, opioids be used at low or moderate doses.
 To decrease the risk of negative or adverse side effects, it is suggested that you are monitored closely to make sure you are still benefiting from the drugs in terms of pain relief and physical function.
 If not, it might be time to consider other options.

 This article was originally written by Lee Weber, Editor of Addiction Blog.
 It has since been updated to reflect current statistics and data and to provide additional information on the side effects and long-term effects of opioid use.
+The most recent updates to this blog were made in October 2024 to reflect updated research and data on the opioid crisis.

 Lee Weber is the main writer, editor, and voice behind Addiction Blog, an online journal that documents alcohol, drug, and prescription drug addiction and its treatment.
 She believes that safe and responsible prescription of opioid medications should be regulated to prevent haphazard physicians from profiting from pharmaceutical commissions.